MGovier/WebMark/README.md

 proxy_set_header Upgrade $http_upgrade;
 proxy_set_header Connection 'upgrade';
 ```
-[This Gist](https://gist.github.com/MGovier/5112025ec482012163c6d563dd75ca32) shows the configuration used for production testing, and features redirects from both `http` and `www.` to `https` and `non-www`.
+[This Gist](https://gist.github.com/MGovier/5112025ec482012163c6d563dd75ca32) shows the configuration used for production testing, and features redirects from both `http` and `www.` to `https` and `non-www.`.

 Direct internet/public access to the Node.JS or MongoDB services should be prevented, potentially through firewall configuration.